alncat/opusDSD/README.md

 conda env create --name dsd -f environment.yml
 ```

-After the environment is sucessfully created, you can then activate it and using it to execute our program.
+After the environment is sucessfully created, you can then activate it and execute our program within this environement.

 ```
 conda activate dsd